Last Updated on July 7, 2021 by LAUNCHTIP

 The Complete Shopify Store Launch Checklist for before, during and after opening your store.

 It is an amazing moment to officially open your Shopify store.
-Your items are only a few clicks away from being live.
-But between agreeing to sell on Shopify and really opening your store, there are some steps that must be taken.
-Using our helpful Shopify Store Launch Checklist to ensure that setting up your store is easy and stress-free and make sure you meet your first sales targets and keep your customers happy.
-We have you protected from preparatory work and technological set-up to optimize your sales.
+Your products are only a few clicks away from being live and more importantly, purchased.
+But between agreeing on what to sell and opening your store, there are a few steps that must be taken.
+Using our helpful Shopify Store Launch Checklist, setting up your store is easy and stress-free.
+With this checklist, getting your first customers should be a breeze.
+We have created an actual checklist at the top of this post but we first suggest you head further down to read the sections and what it entails.

 Store Launch Checklist